- What are the latest versions of the instructor materials for the Certification and Renewal Testing Courses?

 Certified Instructors are already able to add courses.
 This is an option for non-instructors.
 Check out the simple application.

-The course finalization is the official course grading and teaching hours record but the Lead should keep the paperwork for several months in case there are any appeals, complaints or other course concerns.
-The maximum time to keep the paperwork would be two years, or one certification cycle.
+Courses are subject to a desk audit, at which time the course paperwork and finalization is reviewed.
+The course finalization is the official course grading and teaching hours record but the Lead Instructor should keep the paperwork for one certification cycle, 2 years, in case there is a desk audit, appeals, complaints or other course concerns.
 Many Leads chose to scan and save the course documentation rather than keeping the hard copies.
-The course record of the class could include the finalization form indicating instructor teaching hours, roster of the course with completion of scores, instructor skills log form, Candidate score sheet, Skills Assessments, Course evaluations, daily self-assessments by students, and an instructor team summary of the course.
+The course record of the class could include the finalization form indicating instructor teaching hours, the roster of the course with the completion of scores, instructor skills log form, Candidate score sheet, Skills Assessments, Course evaluations, daily self-assessments by students, and an instructor team summary of the course.
 The summary of the course could include any issues or concerns that occurred during the course and how they were corrected or resolved.

 Keep the log of teaching hours, such as your notes on an agenda or Excel worksheet.
 These notes should also be kept for 2 years.

 Checklists, as legal documents, should be kept for three years.
 At Safe Kids, we scan the checklists and keep them stored digitally.

 17. Can I get instructor teaching hours for a technical update?

 Instructors must provide a minimum of 20 hours of lecturing and hands-on in Certification Courses during the current two-year certification cycle.
 At least 10 of the 20 hours must be earned through lecturing or hands-on teaching of the full Certification Course.
 The other 10 may be earned from mentoring or teaching the Renewal Testing Course.
 The hours are automatically applied to their profiles when the course is finalized online.